 A German president whose swift rise to the highest office was followed by a historic, scandal-cut short resignation.

-Christian Wulff's political story is one of rapid ascent and abrupt, unprecedented fall.
-A CDU member known for his centrist, modernizing approach, he built a solid reputation as the Minister-President of Lower Saxony, focusing on economic policy and education.
-In 2010, at just 51, he became Germany's youngest federal president, a role seen as the culmination of a steady career.
-His tenure, however, lasted less than two years.
-Allegations concerning favorable loans and political favors, which he fiercely denied, led to a loss of moral authority and unrelenting media pressure.
-In February 2012, Wulff resigned, the first German president to do so because of a criminal investigation.
-Though he was later acquitted of all corruption charges, his resignation marked a profound moment in German politics, a cautionary tale about the intersection of public life and personal scrutiny.
+In 2010, at age 51, Christian Wulff became Germany's youngest federal president.
+A CDU member from Lower Saxony, he had built a reputation as minister-president by focusing on economic policy and education with a centrist, modernizing approach.
+His tenure lasted less than two years.
+Allegations of favorable loans and political favors—which Wulff fiercely denied—triggered a loss of moral authority and relentless media pressure.
+In February 2012, he resigned, the first German president to step down due to a criminal investigation.
+Though later acquitted of all corruption charges, his resignation marked a profound moment in German politics, a cautionary tale about the intersection of public life and personal scrutiny.

 1946–1964